numerodix/nametrans/README.rst

 scenarios.

-The *neat* option tries to make filenames neater by capitalizing words and removing characters that are typically junk.
+The *neat* option tries to make filenames neater by capitalizing words and removing characters that are typically noise.
 It also does some simple sanity checks like removing spaces or underscores at the ends of the name.

 .. code:: bash